December 18, 2020 / Educational

 The Chain Cannot Handle the Pendant Weight

-So you've found the perfect charm or fabricated the most beautiful pendant and you're anxious to show it off to the world.
+So you've found the perfect sterling silver charms or fabricated the most beautiful pendant and you're anxious to show it off to the world.
 Now to select the best necklace chain for your ornament.
 First, you need to decide on the material of the chain.
 Silver is a malleable metal that can stretch or break if the pendant weighs too much.
 Steel, on the other hand, is quite strong so a smaller link steel chain can handle a large or heavy pendant.

 Second, consider chain diameter.
 How many people go by the price of the chain rather than the weight of the pendant?
 You'd be surprised.
 The weight of the pendant should always be the number one consideration when choosing the jewelry chain.